 When does Music Theatre meet?

-The Music Theatre currently meets four days a week (Monday through Thursday) from 2:10 to 3:00 pm.
+The Music Theatre meets after school when rehearsing for a musical drama.
 Note: This time is subject to change per school year.

 How can I get more information on the musical?